astrorigin/pyswisseph/docs/guides/angles_and_houses.md

 ## Using `swe.houses()`

 Let's calculate the house cusps and angles of a given chart.
-We've been using [the Swiss Ephemeris' initial release](https://www.astro.com/swisseph/swephchart_e.htm) throughout these examples with the following birth data:
+We'll use [the Swiss Ephemeris' initial release](https://www.astro.com/swisseph/swephchart_e.htm) in this example and the subsequent [Tutorial](tutorial.md) with the following birth data:

 - 1997 September 30
 - 4:00 p.m.
 CEST (UTC+2) -> 14:00 UTC